Dragonlord1005/personal-sphinx-test/_build/_sources/docs/about.rst.txt

 ===============
     About
 ===============
-This is a project that I made so I can figure out how to use sphinx
+A project that I made to learn how to use sphinx and potentially ise it